-Unfortunately, stimulant addiction is fairly widespread in the U.S. According to the National Institute on Drug Abuse, about 1.5 million people in the U.S. over the age of 12 reported that they had used cocaine in the past month in 2014.
+Unfortunately, stimulant addiction is fairly widespread in the U.S. According to SAMHSA’s 2024 National Survey on Drug Use and Health, approximately 4.3 million Americans aged 12 or older used cocaine in the past year.

 Similarly, about 103,000 people in the U.S. ended up in the emergency room in 2013 as a result of amphetamine abuse.
 While there is certainly a difference between cocaine and amphetamines, they can both lead to addiction.